Tearaway (video game): Plot

 After rescuing the baby Wendigo from a nearby cage, the Messenger reunites the baby with its mother, who then leaves with the baby, much to the Fortune Teller's delight.
-After finding out that the Scraps' drilling operations are causing the earthquakes, the Messenger then heads to the lair's center, where they find a massive drill and captured scientists.
+Finding out that the Scraps' drilling operations are causing the earthquakes, the Messenger then heads to the lair's center, where they find a massive drill and captured scientists.
 The scientists inform the Messenger that they can use the drill to escape the lair, and that they need help getting to it.
 After some assistance from the You, the scientists and the Messenger are brought near the drill.
 However, the Scraps then try to attack the drill, forcing the Messenger and the You to fight them off.
 They are nearly overwhelmed until the mother Wendigo steps in and helps fight them back.
 They ultimately succeed, liberating the entire papercraft world from the Scraps, having defeated every last one.
 After celebrating with the scientists, the Messenger takes the drill and rides to the surface, not before being warned that the drill is powerful enough to take them "outside the known universe".

 The drill then takes them to "Between the Pages", a manifestation of the Green Man and the Fortune Teller's collective ideas on where to take the story next.
 After some thinking, the Green Man and the Fortune Teller decide to "Wing It," and put the Messenger and the You in a desert.
 After some traveling, the Messenger finds a gigantic caravan.
 Before entering it, however, the Messenger is informed by the Green Man that it will be "weird" in the caravan, but tells them to proceed regardless.
-After proceeding through the caravan, they find an abandoned Messenger, their You having abandoned them.
+Proceeding through the caravan, they find an abandoned Messenger, their You having abandoned them.
 They then free the abandoned Messenger, destroying the caravan in the process.
-After being encouraged to by the Green Man, the messenger jumps off of a cliff and lands in the Grand Tear, a mountainous landscape with psychedelic imagery and faceless characters.
+After being encouraged to by the Green Man, the Messenger jumps off of a cliff and lands in the Grand Tear, a mountainous landscape with psychedelic imagery and faceless characters.
 After entering a portal, the Messenger arrives at "The You," a landscape that displays the Messenger's achievements throughout their journey.
 The Messenger then enters another portal, taking them to the You's world, and the sun.

-While initially happy to see the You, the Messenger sadly and silently realizes that the sun will stay open forever, leaving ValleyFold susceptible to more potential Scrap attacks if he remains with the You.
+While initially happy to see the You, the Messenger sadly and silently realizes that the sun will stay open forever, leaving ValleyFold susceptible to more potential Scrap attacks if they remain with the You.
 The Messenger sacrifices themself to seal the hole in the sun, leaving behind the contents of their envelope head, the message that was supposed to be delivered to the You.
 The game ends with the You reading the message that was delivered, revealing it to be a retelling of the game through the Messenger's perspective.

 Development

-During the early stages of development, Tearaway was called Sandpit and was open world.
+During the early stages of development, Tearaway was called Sandpit and allowed players to roam freely.
 As such, most of the game's code still refers to itself as Sandpit.
 Additionally, the male protagonist Iota was originally named Oola and looked different from the female protagonist Atoi.